Shram Mandir Hospital

 Sh.
 Ramanbhai Maachhi – X-ray Technician

-Details of OPD section of Shram Mandir Hospital during the year 2015-16
+Details of OPD section of Shram Mandir Hospital during last five year 2015-19

 Detail of Cases

-Details of New Registered Patients during the year 2015-16
+Details of New Identified Patients of Leprosy during last five year 2015 – 2019

 A state of the art Operation Theatre is housed in the hospital where if and when needed, patient’s surgeries are carried out.
 Incase of major surgeries, cases are referred to other hospital